 People Express Airlines was first incorporated in March 1979 by Frank Calvert, a career airline executive, and a group of 12 investors led by Frank Vincent, a serial entrepreneur who was seeking to start a new airline to take advantage of the recently passed Airline Deregulation Act of 1978.

 In early 1982, the People Express v.
 Interstate Airlines lawsuit had finally reached trial despite much foot dragging by the defendants.
-Once the trial got underway, it became clear that Interstate and Meridian Airlines were about to lose to People Express, and speculation had it that the court would probably break up both older airlines as its antitrust remedy.
-To avoid this possibility, Interstate and Meridian decided to parlay with People Express and negotiate a settlement.
-Interstate agreed to give People Express 2 gates at Washington-DCA Meridian agreed to cede 4 gates at Chicago-ORD, while both companies awarded People Express several million dollars in exchange for dropping the lawsuit.
-People Express agreed to withdraw the lawsuit, then sold the ORD gates back to Meridian Airlines for additional cash.
+Once the trial got underway, it became clear that Interstate and Meridian Airlines were about to lose to People Express, and rumor had it that the court's antitrust remedies might dismantle either or both of the older airlines.
+To avoid this possibility, Interstate and Meridian finally decided to parlay with People Express and negotiate a settlement.
+Interstate agreed to give People Express 2 gates at Washington-DCA, while Meridian agreed to cede 3 gates at Chicago-ORD, while both companies would award People Express several million dollars in exchange for dropping the lawsuit.

-People Express decided to use the proceeds from their settlement to place orders for several of the recently launched new generation, larger capacity McDonnell Douglas MD-82s.
+People Express agreed to withdraw the lawsuit, then sold off all of the gates at DCA and ORD to other carriers for additional cash, then used the proceeds to order several of the recently launched new generation, larger capacity McDonnell Douglas MD-82s.

 1982-1997: Early Years

-The airline became very popular with college students and young people in particular, as well as budget-minded travelers in general, and more planes were added to the fleet to meet demand and expand the network.
-In 1984 the company added the McDonnell Douglas MD-82, followed by the McDonnell Douglas MD-83 in 1985.
-The McDonnell Douglas MD-87 was brought into the fleet in 1987, and the last of the older Douglas DC-9s were retired by 1990.
+In 1984 the company added the McDonnell Douglas MD-82, followed by the McDonnell Douglas MD-83 subvariant in 1985 and the McDonnell Douglas MD-87 in 1987.
+The last of the older Douglas DC-9s were retired by 1990.

 Frank Calvert Retires, Replaced by Erik Neumann

-Mr Neumann proceeded to implement new fleet changes he had been working on as COO.
-He led the rollout of a new livery for the carrier that did away with its classic bourbon and old gold “hockey stick” stripes, replacing that pattern with a bright red and white swoosh pattern on the fuselage and an all-red tail.
+He led the rollout of a new livery for the carrier that did away with the company’s classic bourbon and old gold Happy Face design, replacing it with a bright red and white swoosh pattern on the fuselage and an all-red tail.
 On the tail was the new People Express logo: a simple stylized drawing depicting two faces, one facing forward and the other backwards.
-The company also adopted a new slogan, “Lower Fares Every Day,” which served as a tagline in a series of TV commercials featuring the popular A-List TV and film actress Jocelyn Anderson, who would become the airline’s spokeswoman in ads from 1997 through 2005.
+This became known as the Two Faces livery.

-Meanwhile, the company also began rolling out the larger capacity, 160-seat Boeing 737-800 Next Generation airliner to service the airline’s busier routes, such as New York-Chicago, Boston-Baltimore and Philadelphia-Fort Lauderdale, among others city pairs.
-The new 737s were instrumental in upgrading Boston-BOS to focus city status in 2003.
-By 2004 the last of the MD-80 series jets had been removed from service, leaving People Express with an all-Boeing fleet.
+Meanwhile, the company began deploying its larger capacity, 160-seat Boeing 737-800 Next Generation airliners to service the airline’s busier routes, such as New York-LGA «» Chicago-MDW, Boston-BOS «» Baltimore-BWI, and Philadelphia-PHL «» Fort Lauderdale-FLL, among other city pairs.
+The new 737s were instrumental in upgrading Boston-BOS to focus city status during 2003.

 Erik Neumann Leaves, Replaced by Nigel Roberts

-In the summer of 2004, Erik Neumann was offered the CEO position at Meridian Airlines, one of America’s largest legacy airlines.
-After much thought he decided to accept that offer and tendered his resignation with People Express.
-Chairman Frank Calvert, by then 73 years of age, stepped back in as Interim CEO while the company searched for a permanent CEO to replace Mr Neumann.
-In November 2004, the board hired Nigel Roberts, a 42 year old Scottish executive with Britain’s Ambient Airlines, a long-haul boutique carrier that exclusively operated Boeing 747s and other widebody aircraft.
+Chairman Frank Calvert, by then 73 years of age, stepped back in as the Interim CEO while the company searched for a permanent candidate.
+In November 2004 the board hired Nigel Roberts, a 42 year old Scottish executive working for Britain’s Ambient Airlines, a long-haul boutique carrier that exclusively operated Boeing 747s and other widebody aircraft.

 He hired a London interior design consultant to create a modern cabin interior mockup that was shown to customers passing through Chicago-MDW and Baltimore-BWI.
 After collecting feedback from customers Mr Roberts debuted the new design to the board of directors, who were pleased with the newer, brighter look of the design.
-The new interiors were installed across the entire fleet as quickly as possible, and the improved cabin interior upgrade received overwhelmingly positive reviews from passengers, cabin crew and interior cabin cleaning crews.
+The new interiors were installed across the entire fleet as quickly as possible, and the improved cabin interior upgrade received overwhelmingly positive reviews from passengers, not to mention the carrier’s cabin crew and interior cabin cleaning crews.

 Nigel Roberts Departs; Albert Flanagan Becomes 4th CEO